ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker-v0.5.md

 <a name="overview" />
 ## 1. Overview

-The [Snowplow Objective-C Tracker](https://github.com/snowplow/snowplow-objc-tracker) allows you to track Snowplow events from your iOS, OSX and tvOS apps and games.
-It supports iOS 7.0+, OSX 10.9+ and tvOS 9.0+.
+The [Snowplow Objective-C Tracker](https://github.com/snowplow/snowplow-objc-tracker) allows you to track Snowplow events from your iOS and OSX apps and games.
+It supports iOS 7.0+, OSX 10.9+.

 The tracker should be straightforward to use if you are comfortable with iOS development; its API is modelled after Snowplow's [[Python Tracker]] so any prior experience with that tracker is helpful but not necessary.
 If you haven't already, have a look at the [[iOS Tracker Setup]] guide before continuing.